jpthiele/dealii-Wiki/Notes-on-visualizing-high-order-output.md

 ### Motivation

 As of version 9.1, deal.II allows one to generate VTK and VTU output using high-order Lagrange [cells](https://blog.kitware.com/modeling-arbitrary-order-lagrange-finite-elements-in-the-visualization-toolkit/).
 As their name suggests, these cells are described by a set of Lagrange points with numerical quantities attached to them.
-This becomes useful if you are working with high-order elements and/or high-order mappings, since these objects can be visualized .
+This becomes useful when you are working with high-order elements and/or high-order mappings, since these objects can be represented more accurately.

 This page provides instructions on how these high-order meshes can be visualized using ParaView (note: this feature was implemented in the version 5.5, older versions will not be able to visualize these meshes).